mrecos/klrfome/README.md

 library("dplyr")     # for data manipulation
 library("knitr")     # for printing tables in this document library("klrfome")   # for modeling
+library("sp")        # for plotting raster prediction in document
 ```

 #### Set hyperparameters and load simulated site location data

 In this block, the random `seed`, `sigma` and `lambda` hyperparameters,
 and the `dist_metric` are all set.
 The `sigma` parameter controls how
 “close” observations must be to be considered similar.
-Closeness in
+Closeness in this
-this context is defined in the ‘feature space’, but in geographic or
+context is defined in the ‘feature space,’ but in geographic or
 measurement space.
 At a higher `sigma` more distant observations can
 still be considered similar.
 The `lambda` hyperparameter controls the
 regularization in the KLR model by penalizing large coefficients; it